 - Coordinate book jobbers to view many different publishers.
 Some crossover is OK, but it doesn’t make sense to look through the same books you’ve already seen from another rep.

 - Don’t use anyone who doesn’t bring books.
-I had one lovely lady who brought only catalogs to look through—I can do that myself!
+I had one lovely lady who brought me catalogs to look through—I can do that myself!
 The exception is for very narrow topical books.
 I used a small local jobber who only carried materials about our state; they earned my trust, so I’d buy books directly from their catalog.

 - Expect high fill rates.
 Good book jobber reps want your business so they won’t haul around useless titles that aren’t available.
 Still, it’s not unusual to have a few titles that are delayed, but not more than about 10% of the amount spent.